The Atiyah-Bott formula and connectivity in chiral Koszul duality: Turning Koszul duality into an equivalence

 \section{Turning Koszul duality into an equivalence}

 The goal of this section is to prove Theorem~\ref{thm:intro:Koszul_duality_connectivity_on_Ran}.
-We will start by examining the special case where $X$ is just a point, i.e. $\Shv(\Ran X) \simeq \Shv(X) \simeq \Vect$, and prove that Koszul duality provides a natural equivalence of categories
+We will start with Theorem~\ref{thm:equivalence_koszul_vec_case}, which examines the special case where $X$ is just a point, i.e. $\Shv(\Ran X) \simeq \Shv(X) \simeq \Vect$, and prove that Koszul duality induces a natural equivalence of categories

-Even though this case is not strictly needed in the proof of the general case, it is interesting in its own right, as it allows us to predict the correct connectivity condition needed in the general case, whose precise statement and proof are presented in the final subsection.
-We recommend the reader to first read the case of $\Vect$, since it shares the same strategy as the main proof without the additional numerical complexity.
+Note that this is a classical result of Quillen~\cite{quillen_rational_1969}, and our proof could be viewed as a recast of his under the light of higher algebra.
+This point of view allows us to generalize the result to the more general case of interest.
+Note also that this case is not strictly needed in the proof of the general case.
+We do, however, recommend the reader to first read it before moving on to the proof of Theorem~\ref{thm:Koszul_duality_connectivity_on_Ran} since it contains all the essential points without the complicated notation employed in the general case to deal with the combinatorics of the $\Ran$ space.